gathik-jindal/MooreMachine/README.md

     2) blockID (str): the id of this input block.
 If None, then new unique ID is given.

 The above command creates a Output Block object.
-The following methods are available for the user at [Clock Block Methods](#output-block-methods).
+The methods available for the user are at [Clock Block Methods](#output-block-methods).

 #### <ins>Building Blocks</ins>